-If you are an adult seeking baptism, please be in touch with Rev. Sara and we will plan for a time of formation.
+If you are an adult seeking baptism, please be in touch with the office and we will plan for a time of formation.

 Everyone, whether 10 months or 100 years old, is welcome to receive the Eucharist, both bread and wine!
 We offer education on the meaning of Communion to children in the regular course of our children’s education, and do not offer a formal “First Communion” experience, with the understanding that a child’s faith can be wiser than the most seasoned intellectual understanding of what happens at the altar.
 It had been the tradition of the church for only those who are baptized to receive communion; however, this understanding and practice has shifted over the last 10-20 years.
 If you are not baptized, we do encourage you to consider taking that step, but you are welcome to participate fully in the Eucharist as you feel called into closer relationship with God through Jesus Christ.